a-sit-plus/warden-roboto/README.md

 This Kotlin library provides a convenient API (a single function, actually) to remotely attest the integrity of an Android device, its OS and a specific application.
 It is intended to be integrated into back-end services requiring authentic, unmodified mobile clients (but it also works in other settings, such as peer-to-peer-scenarios).

-Full API docs are available <a href="https://a-sit-plus.github.io/android-attestation/android-attestation/at.asitplus.attestation.android/-android-attestation-configuration/index.html" target="_blank">here</a>.
+Full API docs are available [here](https://a-sit-plus.github.io/android-attestation).

 This library's core logic is based off [code from Google](https://github.com/google/android-key-attestation) (and actually directly integrates it), such that it can easily keep up with upstream for the lower-level functionality.
 Because of this, it only targets the JVM, although a KMP rewrite (also targeting JS/Node) is possible.